labgrid-project/labgrid/doc/configuration.rst

 QEMUDriver
 ~~~~~~~~~~
-The QEMUDriver allows the usage of a QEMU instance as a target.
-It requires
+The :any:`QEMUDriver` allows the usage of a QEMU instance as a target.
-several arguments, listed below.
+It requires several arguments, listed below.
 The kernel, flash, rootfs and dtb arguments refer to images and paths declared
 in the environment configuration.